-Although Commencement 2015 was barely three months ago, it is now time to begin the nomination process for speakers and honorary degree recipients for the University's 2016 Commencement ceremonies.
+Although Commencement 2017 was just three months ago, it is now time to begin the nomination process for speakers and honorary degree recipients for the University's 2018 Commencement ceremonies.
 An honorary doctorate is one of the highest honors Pace can bestow on an individual, so it is incumbent on all of us to nominate and ultimately select recipients of true distinction.

 Please consider nominating a candidate.
 In general, nominees fall into one or more of the following categories:

 - >> A positive role model and outstanding individual who publicly demonstrates thoughtfulness and deeds worthy of honor in a regional, national, or global context;